Class 9 Exam > Class 9 Notes > English Class 9 > Extra Questions and Answers - Kathmandu

 Where did Vikram Seth find the flute seller?
 What did he compare his flutes to?

-Ans: Vikram Seth found a flute seller in Kathmandu standing in a corner of the square near his hotel.
-He held a pole in his hand which had an attachment at the top.
-In this attachment, around fifty to sixty flutes were stuck and bulged out in all directions.
-The author compares these protruding flutes to the sharp, stiff and standing quills of a porcupine.
+Ans: Vikram Seth found a flute seller in Kathmandu, standing in a corner of the square near his hotel.
+He held a pole in his hand that had an attachment at the top.
+In this attachment, around fifty to sixty flutes were stuck, bulging out in all directions.
+The author compares these protruding flutes to the sharp, stiff, and standing quills of a porcupine.

 Q16.
 Name five kinds of flutes.